 Performing Culture: Shamans, Tourists, and Cross-dressers.

 Examination of performing arts across Asia from traditional theatre to contemporary pop culture, and how performance functions in society.
 Topics include shamanic rituals, "invented" traditions, tourism, cross-dressing, and other formations of sociocultural identities.
 The course will be open to first year students and have no prerequisites.
-(Same as Dance and Movement Studies 158 and Theatre 158.)
+(Same as Theatre 158.)
 Chuyun Oh.

 Exploring Culture in the Great Cities of Asia.